joaovasco01/ThreeSigmaNFT.sol/README.md

 ## Deprecated Imports
 Another challenge was the deprecation of certain imports from the OpenZeppelin library.
-In particular, the import of `Counters.sol` had been deprecated.
+In particular, the import of `Counters.sol` had been deprecated [(Deprecation Motivation)](https://github.com/OpenZeppelin/openzeppelin-contracts/issues/4233).
 While a draft version was available, we chose not to use it to maintain the reliability of our code.

 You can find the draft version here for reference: [Draft Counter.sol](https://github.com/utgarda/openzeppelin-solidity/blob/master/contracts/drafts/Counter.sol).